-The participation of hospitals to the national surveillance of CDI may be voluntary or mandatory, depending on the country.
-Representative sampling of hospitals is not required but is recommended.
+The participation of hospitals in the national surveillance of CDI may be voluntary or mandatory, depending on the country.
+ECDC acknowledges that acquisition of data from a nationally representative sample of hospitals may currently not be practicable in most EU/EEA countries.